Journeys in Design

 mindful design and materials: soil, sea and streets

-Journeys in Design explore the space where design meets well-being and regenerative futures, engaging local communities, reaching out internationally and setting Scotland’s design talent in context.
+Journeys in Design explores the space where design meets well-being and regenerative futures, engaging local communities, reaching out internationally and setting Scotland’s design talent in context.

 Our journeys follow two intersecting pathways: